mkuniyil/mvp-stock-watchlist/README.md

 Implemented a form to allow users to submit an ISIN and add it to a watchlist with:

-- Validation (12-character alphanumeric ISIN)
+- Validation (A two letter country code, a nine character alpha-numeric national security identifier, and a single check digit)
 - Prevention of duplicate subscriptions (case insensitive)
 - Preventing the user from submitting an empty value
 - Preventing the user from adding new subscriptions while the WebSocket is disconnected